-Survey results will be analyzed and shared with the DEIC to help identify new strategies and goals over the coming year (2023).
+Survey results will be analyzed and shared with the DEIC to help identify new strategies and goals over the coming year (2024).

-E. Identify Barriers that Impede Progress in Objectives and Methods of Mitigation responsive services.
+E. Identify Barriers that Impede Progress in Objectives and Methods of Mitigation

+These survey results provide valuable information on staff, family members, and individual's understanding of culture and their experience with mental health services within the system of care.
+The results also help identify training opportunities to support staff to deliver culturally responsive services.
 The DEI Committee, and subcommittees have made great strides in creating a system of care that delivers culturally, ethnically, and linguistically responsive services to individuals receiving behavioral health services.
-This supports services that are sensitive to other cultures, including individuals in recovery; Lesbian, Gay, Bisexual, Transgender and Questioning (LGBTQ+) community; veterans; persons living with disabilities (hearing, vision, physical); various age groups (Children: 0-15; Transition Age Youth [TAY]: 16-25; Adults: 26-59; Older Adults: 60+); immigrants and refugees; and persons involved in the justice system.
+This supports services that are sensitive to other cultures, including individuals in recovery; Lesbian, Gay, Bisexual, Transgender and Questioning (LGBTQ+) community; veterans; persons living with disabilities

+(hearing, vision, physical); various age groups (Children: 0-15; Transition Age Youth [TAY]: 16-25; Adults: 26-59; Older Adults: 60+); immigrants and refugees; and persons involved in the justice system.